mentalsmash/uno/README.md

 ### Create a new UVN configuration

-A *UVN* must be associated with a unique domain name, e.g. `test-vpn.localhost`.
+A *UVN* must be associated with a unique domain name, e.g. `test-uvn.localhost`.
 The domain identifies the *UVN*, and it specifies the address that *agents* will use to connect to the *registry*.

-A *UVN*'s configuration consists of a few files YAML files and a database of PGP/GPG keys.
+A *UVN*'s configuration consists of a few YAML files and a database of PGP/GPG keys.
 These should be stored in a dedicated directory with appropriate permissions that prevent unauthorized access to the *UVN*'s secrets.

 During deployment, these configuration files must be stored on the *registry*